Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 1 hr from Aspen

-After, grab lunch at Glenwood Canyon Brewery where you can try Colorado craft beer and replenish your energy with some quick fixes.
+After hiking, grab lunch at Glenwood Canyon Brewery where you can try Colorado craft beer and replenish your energy with some yummy nachos, chicken wings, or other appetizers.

 Location: 402 7th St, Hotel Denver